19hours/sg-statutes/Acts/Income Tax Act.md

 (b) be accompanied by such information and supporting document to be given in such form and manner as the Comptroller may specify.

-(3) For the year of assessment 2011 and the year of assessment 2012, the amount of cash payout shall be computed in accordance with the formula
+(3) For the year of assessment 2011 and the year of assessment 2012, the amount of cash payout shall be calculated in accordance with the formula

-where A

-is —
+where A is —

-(a)

-for the year of assessment 2011, the lower of —
+(a) for the year of assessment 2011, the lower of the following:

-(i)

-the deductions or allowances or part thereof in respect of which the election is made; and
+(i) the amount of the selected expenditure; and

-(ii)

-$600,000; and
+(ii) $200,000; and

-(b)

-for the year of assessment 2012, the lower of —
+(b) for the year of assessment 2012, the lower of the following:

-(i)

-the deductions or allowances or part thereof in respect of which the election is made; and
+(i) the amount of the selected expenditure; and

-(ii)

-the balance after deducting from $600,000 the lower of the amounts specified in paragraph (a)(i) and (ii).
+(ii) the balance after deducting from $200,000 the lower of the amounts specified in paragraph (a)(i) and (ii).

+[22/2011 wef Y/A 2011 & Sub Ys/A]

+(3A) In subsection (3), the amount under paragraph (a)(ii) shall be substituted with “$100,000” if the person does not carry on any trade, profession or business during the basis period for the year of assessment 2012, and the balance under paragraph (b)(ii) shall be substituted with “$100,000” if he does not carry on any trade, profession or business during the basis period for the year of assessment 2011.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

-(4) For the year of assessment 2013, the amount of cash payout shall be computed in accordance with the formula
+(4) For the year of assessment 2013, the amount of cash payout shall be

-where A

-is the lower of —
+where A is the lower of the following:

-(a)

-the deductions or allowances or part thereof in respect of which the election is made; and
+(a) the amount of the selected expenditure; and

-(b)
+(b) $100,000.

-$300,000.
+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (5) For the purposes of subsections (1), (3) and (4), an individual carrying on one or more trades, professions or businesses through 2 or more firms (excluding partnerships) shall not be granted a cash payout referred to in subsection (1) that exceeds the amount computed in accordance with subsection (3)(a) in the case of the year of assessment 2011, subsection (3)(b) in the case of the year of assessment 2012, or subsection (4) in the case of the year of assessment 2013.

 (6) For the purposes of subsections (1), (3) and (4), the sum of the cash payouts referred to in subsection (1) that may be granted to all the partners of a partnership carrying on one or more trades, professions or businesses, shall not exceed the amount computed in accordance with subsection (3)(a) in the case of the year of assessment 2011, subsection (3)(b) in the case of the year of assessment 2012, or subsection (4) in the case of the year of assessment 2013.

-(7) Where a qualifying person has elected for a cash payout in lieu of a deduction or an allowance under section 14A, 19A(2), (2A) or (2B) or 19B, the election so made shall be treated as having been made on the full amount of the deduction or allowance allowable in respect of the capital expenditure incurred on —
+(7) Where a qualifying person has elected for a cash payout in lieu of a deduction or an allowance under section 14A, 19, 19A(1), (1B), (2), (2A) or (2B) or 19B, the election so made shall be treated as having been made on the full amount of the expenditure qualifying for such deduction or allowance and incurred on —

 (a) the grant or registration of each qualifying intellectual property right in each country;

-(b) the provision of each prescribed automation equipment; or
+(b) the provision of each PIC automation equipment; or

 (c) the acquisition of each intellectual property right,

 as the case may be, to which the election relates, net of any grant or subsidy from the Government or a statutory board.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

+(8) Notwithstanding subsections (1) and (7), where a qualifying person has incurred capital expenditure —

+(a) on the provision of any PIC automation equipment for the purpose of leasing such equipment; or

+(b) in acquiring any intellectual property rights in any software for the purpose of licensing all or any part of those rights,

-(8) Notwithstanding subsections (1) and (7), where a qualifying person has incurred capital expenditure on the provision of any prescribed automation equipment for the purpose of leasing such equipment, he shall not be allowed to exercise an election under subsection (1) in respect of any allowance allowable on such expenditure.
+he shall not be allowed to exercise an election under subsection (1) in respect of such expenditure.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

-(9) Where an election has been made under subsection (1) in respect of any qualifying year of assessment, any amount of the deduction or allowance referred to in subsection (7) in respect of which the election is made that is in excess of —
+(9) Where an election has been made under subsection (1) in respect of any qualifying year of assessment, any amount of the expenditure referred to in subsection (7) in respect of which the election is made that is in excess of —

-(a) in the case of the year of assessment 2011, $600,000;
+(a) in the case of the year of assessment 2011, $200,000;

-(b) in the case of the year of assessment 2012, the difference between $600,000 and the amount of the deduction or allowance in respect of which an election was made for the year of assessment 2011; or
+(b) in the case of the year of assessment 2012, the balance after deducting from $200,000 the amount of the expenditure in respect of which an election was made for the year of assessment 2011;

-(c) in the case of the year of assessment 2013, $300,000,
+(c) in the case of the year of assessment 2013, $100,000,

-shall not be available as a deduction or an allowance against the income of the qualifying person for that year of assessment, and shall be disregarded.
+shall not be eligible for a deduction or an allowance against the income of the qualifying person for that year of assessment, and shall be disregarded.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

+(9A) In subsection (9), the amount under paragraph (a) shall be substituted with “$100,000” if the person does not carry on any trade, profession or business during the basis period for the year of assessment 2012, and the balance under paragraph (b) shall be substituted with “$100,000” if he does not carry on any trade, profession or business during the basis period for the year of assessment 2011.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (10) Where a cash payout has been made under this section in lieu of —

 (a) a deduction under section 14A and the intellectual property rights or the application for the registration or grant of the rights for which the deduction is made is sold, transferred or assigned within one year from the date of filing of the application for the registration or grant of such rights; or

-(b) an allowance under section 19A(2), (2A) or (2B) and the prescribed automation equipment for which the allowance is made is sold, transferred, assigned or leased out within one year from the provision of such prescribed automation equipment,
+(b) an allowance under section 19 or 19A(1), (1B), (2), (2A) or (2B) and the PIC automation equipment for which the allowance is made is sold, transferred, assigned or leased out within one year from the provision of such PIC automation equipment,

 the following provisions shall apply:

 (i) the qualifying person shall give notice in writing to the Comptroller of such sale, transfer, assignment or lease in the manner specified by the Comptroller within 30 days from the date of such sale, transfer, assignment or lease; and

-(ii) the cash payout in respect of the intellectual property rights, the application for the registration or grant of such rights, or the prescribed automation equipment shall be recoverable by the Comptroller from the qualifying person as a debt due to the Government.
+(ii) the cash payout in respect of the intellectual property rights, the application for the registration or grant of such rights, or the PIC automation equipment shall be recoverable by the Comptroller from the qualifying person as a debt due to the Government.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

+(10A) The Minister, or such person he may appoint, may waive the application of subsection (10) in respect of an event referred to in paragraph (b) of that subsection in the same circumstances as those referred to in section 19A(2HA).

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (11) Where a cash payout has been made to a qualifying person under this section in lieu of a writing-down allowance under section 19B, and any of the following events occurs within 5 years from the acquisition of the intellectual property rights: